mjambon/blog/src/2016-08-20-agi-project-status-2016/index.md

 # Sample internal IO modules

+An IO module is a bundle of input nodes and output nodes.
+It controls the activity of its input nodes and performs actions that depend on the state of its output nodes.

+Automatic IO modules are meant to be created by the core implementation of the system, as the system grows in a certain way.

+Other IO modules can be implemented as optional plugins which would either not create new inputs or new outputs after the initial setup or grow somewhat independently from the rest of the system.

 ## Automatic IO modules

 ### Automatic activity feedback and action feedback

 <img src="img/activity-feedback.svg"
      alt="Automatic activity and action feedback"/>

+An activity feedback module consists in one input node for each node $v$ that has ever been a dominant node.
+This input node is activated each time $v$ becomes active and dominant.
+It allows the system to sense that a certain node was dominant.

+An action feedback module is an input node connected to an output node.
+It allows the system to sense that a certain action was triggered.

 ### Reminiscence